cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_marketplace.md

 ### Step 3: Verify the installation

 The final step in the deployment process is to verify that the installation was successful.
 Watch the Install workflow Execution Task Graph until it is finished.
-The bars of the graph will turn green as operations complete.
+The bars of the graph will turn green as operations are complete.

 Once the installation has finished, take some time to explore the following features on the deployment page: